-Adobe Photoshop Lightroom CC/Lightroom 6 rolls out several new features and enhancements that enrich your digital imaging experience.
-Read on for a quick introduction and find links to resources that offer more information.
+The latest releases of Adobe Photoshop Lightroom roll out several new features and enhancements that enrich your digital imaging experience.
+Read on for a quick introduction to these features and links to resources offering more information.

 Lightroom now provides a new preference that lets you use your computer's graphics processing unit (GPU).
 For optimal performance, many Develop module operations can now make use of the GPU.

 Select Preferences > Performance.
 Now, select Use Graphics Processor.